testinprod-io/optimism/specs/span-batches.md

 ### Reorganization of constant length transaction fields

 `signature`, `nonce`, `gaslimit`, `to` field are constant size, so these were split up completely and are grouped into individual arrays.
-This adds more complexity, but organizes data for improved compression.
+This adds more complexity, but organizes data for improved compression by grouping data with similar data pattern.

 ### RLP encoding for only variable length fields